umb-hub/BookStore/Analysis.md

 - 1 The use case begins when the Customer accepts the order.
 - 2 The System retrieves the Customer’s credit card details.
-- 3 The system sends a message to the Credit Card Issuer that includes: merchant identifier, merchant authentication, name on card, number of card, expiry date of card, amount of transaction.
+- 3 The System sends a message to the Credit Card Issuer that includes: merchant identifier, merchant authentication, name on card, number of card, expiry date of card, amount of transaction.
 - 4 The Credit Card Issuer authorises the transaction.
 - 5 The System notifies the Customer that the card transaction has been accepted.
 - 6 The System gives the Customer an order reference number for tracking the order.